Songonge/CognoRise-Infotech/Flights Analysis Project/Flight Analysis Report.md

 ## Step 4: Designing an Interactive Dashboard
 This step involves creating visuals and charts in Power BI to show a comprehensive overview of the flights' data.
 1. I created several charts such as
-   * Bar charts to show total flights by city and delayed flights by airline
+   * Bar charts to show total flights by city, delayed and canceled flights by airline
    * A Line chart to show both canceled and delayed flights by airport
    * Line charts to show total flights by month for On-Time, Delayed, and Canceled
    * A donut chart to show canceled flights for different cancellation reasons